CyberBrick-Official/CyberBrick_Controller_Core/docs/cyberbrick_core/start/index.rst

 REPL (Read Evaluate Print Loop) is an interactive terminal for MicroPython, allowing you to quickly test code and run commands.

-You can refer to this website (https://docs.micropython.org/en/latest/zephyr/tutorial/repl.html) to connect to connect to the REPL of the Controller Core.
+You can refer to this website (https://docs.micropython.org/en/latest/zephyr/tutorial/repl.html) to connect to connect to the REPL of the Multi-Function Core Board.

 Once connected to REPL, you can enter Python code and execute it immediately.